 While Catholic Social Services claimed bias against its religious beliefs, the City of Philadelphia and its Department of Human Services said that the charity was violating the Non-Discrimination and Fair Practices clauses of its own contract.

-Judge Petrece Tucker pointed out in her ruling that the contract’s Non-Discrimination clause forbids Catholic Social Services from rejecting prospective foster parents “based upon the location or condition of the family’s residence [or] their environmental or social condition.”
+U.S. District Judge Petrese Tucker pointed out in her ruling that the contract’s Non-Discrimination clause forbids Catholic Social Services from rejecting prospective foster parents “based upon the location or condition of the family’s residence [or] their environmental or social condition.”

 In statements to Courthouse News at the time of the original complaint, representatives from both City Council and the Department of Human Services said that CSS policies on gay marriage were inconsistent “with core city principles” regarding discrimination, and that they could not continue to refer prospective foster parents to an agency that upheld such beliefs.